Azure/iotedge-lorawan-starterkit/Samples/DecoderSample/ReadMe.md

 - [Dockerfile.amd64](/Samples/DecoderSample/Dockerfile.amd64)
 - [Dockerfile.arm32v7](/Samples/DecoderSample/Dockerfile.arm32v7)

-To test the container running you decoder using a webbrowser or Postman, you can manually start it in Docker and bind it's port 80 to a free port of your host machine.
+To **temporarily test** the container running you decoder using a webbrowser or Postman, you can manually start it in Docker and bind the container's port 80 to a free port on your host machine, like for example 8881.

 ```bash
 docker run --rm -it -p 8881:80 --name decodersample <container registry>/<image>:<tag>